QuentinRa/blog.quentinra.dev/tools/git/github/actions.md

 * ![GitHub passed ci](images/passed.png): all checks passed
 * ![GitHub failed ci](images/failed.png): at least a check failed

 You can check [GitHub's actions](https://github.com/features/actions) page and the [GitHub actions tutorial](https://docs.github.com/en/actions/quickstart).
-On GitHub (and maybe ...), the files for an action are generated, so most of the time, you're able to configure one easily.
+On GitHub (and maybe ...),.
+The files are **generated**, so most of the time, you're able to configure one easily.

 <hr class="sl">